isohale/cdw-class/Version-Control-Web-Hosting/README.md

 - ✅ Created your first Git repository
 - ✅ Made your first commit
 - ✅ Pushed code to GitHub
-- ✅ Published your first web page
+- ✅ Published your first text file

 **You're now a Git user!** 🚀